kersha0530/buzzline-04-kersha/README.md

 ## Project Overview
 This repository contains real-time visualization scripts for consuming and producing messages.
 The scripts are structured into two primary folders:

-1. Kersha Live Visualisation Producers (p 4)
+1. Kersha Live Visualization Producers (p 4)
 - Producer scripts that generate and send messages.

-2. Kersha Live Visualisation Consumers (p 4)
+2. Kersha Live Visualization Consumers (p 4)
 - Consumer scripts that read and visualize messages in real time.

 ### Each folder contains four producer/consumer pairs: